Browse our guides or talk to our team.

 Diagrams have a great way of getting people to share their feedback or ideas.
 As you enter the evaluation phase, bring the visuals that support your research and assessment.
 If you use Gliffy, you can easily make tweaks and review version history for your work, making it easy to adjust to feedback as your team evaluates the risks.

 These diagrams and charts are also great to include in documentation so that you can quickly explain your decisions in the future or reference them should one of the risks occur.
-Be sure to embed diagrams in your team’s documentation to make them easy to find and review.

 With Gliffy, diagramming is simple and fast — you can just drag and drop shapes at the speed of your ideas so it’s great for business diagrams like flowcharts, org charts, and more.
 Start your free trial and try using Gliffy to identify and assess risks to your business today.